 - In many neighborhoods, parents have few child care options because the supply of care is very limited.
 Care for infants and children with special needs is particularly hard to find, especially in low-income communities.

-- Parents in low-wage jobs with non-standard or variable schedules often have great difficulty finding child care options that match their work hours.
+- Parents in low-wage jobs with nonstandard or variable schedules often have great difficulty finding child care options that match their work hours.
 Parents with challenging work schedules frequently must rely on informal child care options because formal child care programs do not operate during the hours that they need.
-A five-state study found that only 26 percent of family child care and 9 percent of center-based care was provided during evenings or weekends, compared to 54 percent of family, friend, and neighbor care.
+A national study found that 82 percent of unlisted unpaid home-based providers and 63 percent of unlisted paid home-based providers caring for children under age six offered some care during nonstandard hours (evenings, overnight, and/or weekends), compared to 34 percent of listed home-based providers and just 8 percent of center-based providers.
 While some parents may prefer having their children cared for by a friend or relative they know and trust, other parents would prefer to have a broader range of options that accommodate their needs.

 Child care assistance helps families afford high-quality child care and enables women to work.

 - The major federal child care program, the Child Care and Development Block Grant (CCDBG), provides funding to states to help families afford care and to improve the quality of care.
-Through CCDBG, low-income families can receive vouchers to pay for the child care of their choice.
-The Child Care and Development Block Grant Act of 2014—which reauthorized the program and which aims to ensure the health and safety of children in child care, improve the quality of care, and remove bureaucratic hurdles that could keep families from getting and keeping child care assistance, while maintaining state flexibility in implementing the program—passed with overwhelming bipartisan support.
+Through CCDBG, low-income families can receive assistance to help pay for the child care of their choice.
+The Child Care and Development Block Grant Act of 2014—which reauthorized the program and which aims to ensure the health and safety of children in child care, improve the quality of care, and make it easier for families to get and keep child care assistance—passed with overwhelming bipartisan support.

 - When mothers receive help affording child care, they are more likely to get and keep a job, which enables them to support their families and gain increased financial security.
 One study found that single mothers of young children who received help paying for child care were 39 percent more likely to still be employed after two years than single mothers of young children who did not receive any help paying for child care.
 Another study that analyzed data on a group of predominantly single, low-income parents found that, after controlling for individual, family, and other characteristics, parents receiving child care assistance were less likely to have work disruptions than parents not receiving child care assistance.

 - Despite the benefits of child care assistance, only a small fraction of eligible families are receiving help due to insufficient funding.
-Only 15 percent of the 14.2 million children eligible for federal child care assistance received it in 2012 (the most recent year for which data are available).
-In the past several years, the nation has not made progress in addressing this unmet need and continues to leave many low-income families without help paying for child care.
-Fewer than 1.4 million children received CCDBG-funded child care in an average month in 2015—373,000 fewer children than in 2006, and the smallest number of children served since 1998.
-This decline in children served is the result of declining funding—in 2014 (the most recent year for which data are available), total spending on child care assistance was at its lowest level since 2002.
+Only 16 percent of children eligible for federal child care assistance received it in 2013 (the most recent year for which data are available).
+For several years, the nation did not make progress in addressing this unmet need and left an increasing number of low-income families without help paying for child care.
+In 2016, 1.37 million children received CCDBG-funded child care assistance in an average month—400,000 fewer children than in 2006, and the smallest number of children served since 1998.
+This decline in children served resulted from declining funding—CCDBG funding in FY 2017 was far below the FY 2002 funding level after adjusting for inflation, and states’ use of Temporary Assistance for Needy Families funds for child care dropped dramatically between the peak in FY 2000 and FY 2017 (the most recent year for which data are available).
+The significant boost in CCDBG funding starting in FY 2018—an increase of $2.37 billion, bringing total federal funding to $8.14 billion—can help reverse these trends and enable more families to receive child care assistance.
+However, further federal and state funding will be needed to fully address the unmet need and close other existing gaps in child care assistance.

 - Many families with incomes too low to afford child care on their own are not able to receive child care assistance under their states’ restrictive eligibility limits.
-In 2016, a family with an income above 150 percent of poverty ($30,240 a year for a family of three in 2016) could not qualify for assistance in 17 states.
-A family with an income above 200 percent of poverty ($40,320 a year for a family of three in 2016) could not qualify for assistance in 39 states.
+In 2018, a family with an income above 150 percent of poverty ($31,170 a year for a family of three) could not qualify for assistance in 15 states.
+A family with an income above 200 percent of poverty ($41,560 a year for a family of three) could not qualify for assistance in 35 states.

 - Even if families are eligible for child care assistance, they may not receive it and may instead be placed on waiting lists for months or years.
-Twenty states had waiting lists or frozen intake (turned away eligible families without adding their names to a waiting list) for assistance in 2016.
-In a number of states, these waiting lists are quite long—over 25,000 children in Florida, over 24,000 children in Massachusetts, and over 20,000 children in North Carolina, as of early 2016.
+Nineteen states had waiting lists or frozen intake (turned away eligible families without adding their names to a waiting list) for assistance in 2018.
+In a number of states, these waiting lists are quite long—more than 29,500 children in Florida, 20,000 children in Massachusetts, 50,700 children in North Carolina, and 65,400 children in Texas, as of early 2018.
 Studies show that many families on waiting lists struggle to pay for reliable, good-quality child care as well as other necessities, or must use low-cost—and frequently low-quality—care.
 Some families cannot afford any child care, which can prevent parents from working.

 Child care providers are not paid sufficiently to support high-quality care.

-- Payment rates for providers serving families that receive child care assistance are too low to support good-quality care.
-Only one state set its payment rates for child care providers serving families receiving child care assistance at the federally recommended level in 2016, a sharp decline from 2001, when 22 states set their reimbursement rates at the recommended level.
-Low rates deprive child care providers of the resources necessary to hire and retain well-qualified staff, purchase toys and books, maintain facilities, and cover other costs involved in offering children a good learning experience.
+- Payment rates for providers serving families that receive child care assistance are too low to support high-quality care.
+Only one state set its payment rates for child care providers serving families receiving child care assistance at the federally recommended level as of February 2018, a sharp decline from 2001, when 22 states set their payment rates at the recommended level.
+Low rates deprive child care providers of the resources necessary to pay adequate compensation to teachers and staff, ensure low child-staff ratios, purchase toys and books, maintain facilities, and cover other costs involved in offering children a good learning experience.
 Low rates may discourage high-quality providers from even enrolling children receiving child care assistance.

 - The providers teaching and caring for our children earn very low wages.
-The average salary for child care workers is just $10.72 per hour, or $22,310 per year.
-These low wages make it difficult to attract and retain well-qualified providers, and make it very challenging for child care workers—95 percent of whom are women—to support their own families.
-Nearly two-thirds (63 percent) of child care teaching staff with at least one child 18 or younger report accessing one or more public support programs in the previous three years.
+The average salary for child care workers is just $11.42 per hour, or $23,760 per year.
+These low wages make it difficult to attract and retain well-qualified child care teachers and staff, and make it very challenging for child care workers—94 percent of whom are women—to support their own families.
+Nearly two-thirds (63 percent) of child care teaching staff with at least one child age 18 or younger report accessing one or more public support programs in the previous three years.

 Current federal tax benefits provide little help with child care expenses for working families who need it the most.

 - The federal Child and Dependent Care Tax Credit (CDCTC) allows parents to claim a tax credit for part of their work-related child or dependent care expenses.
 The credit is equal to between 20 and 35 percent of allowable expenses: up to $3,000 in expenses for one child or dependent and up to $6,000 in expenses for two or more children or dependents.
 Families with an Adjusted Gross Income (AGI) of $15,000 or less can claim 35 percent of allowable expenses; this percentage declines as family income rises, to 20 percent for families with AGI above $43,000.
 While, on paper, the lowest-income families are eligible for the largest credit—up to $2,100 for expenses for two or more eligible children—many receive little or no benefit because they have little or no federal income tax liability and the CDCTC is not refundable.
-Families making less than $30,000 will receive only 8 percent of the tax benefits from the CDCTC, while families making over $100,000 will receive 38 percent of the benefits from this credit, according to U.S. Treasury Department estimates for 2016.
+For 2018, it is estimated that families making less than $30,000 will receive only 1 percent of the tax benefits from the CDCTC, while families making over $100,000 will receive almost 70 percent of the benefits from this credit.

 - Employees whose employers choose to offer Dependent Care Flexible Spending Accounts (FSAs) can elect to set aside and exclude from income up to $5,000 for work-related child and dependent care expenses.
 Employers may allow their employees to contribute up to $5,000 to a Dependent Care FSA through salary reduction.
 Because the contributions are excluded from the employee’s salary, they are not subject to payroll or income taxes.
 The value of the tax benefit to the employee varies according to the employee’s marginal tax rate, with higher-income employees receiving more tax benefits than lower-income employees.
 Low-wage workers are far less likely to have access to a Dependent Care FSA at work, or be able to afford to contribute to an FSA.
 For these and other reasons, low- and moderate-income families receive only a small share of the tax benefit of Dependent Care FSAs.
-Families with AGI below $75,000 will receive just 10 percent of the tax benefits, while families with incomes above $200,000 will receive 38 percent of the tax benefits, according to U.S. Treasury Department estimates for 2016.
+For 2016, families with AGI below $75,000 were estimated to receive just 10 percent of the tax benefits, while families with incomes above $200,000 received 38 percent of the tax benefits, according to the U.S. Treasury Department.